Skip to main content

 • The full title of their thesis

-In the event that the candidate's exam date and time must be changed, the student must email Deirdre as soon as possible to notify her of the revised date/time, regardless of who submitted the Form 8.
-Deirdre will then work with the Graduate School on the student's behalf to get the Form 8 revised.
+In the event that the candidate's exam date and time must be changed, the student must email Jordan as soon as possible to notify her of the revised date/time, regardless of who submitted the Form 8.
+Jordan will then work with the Graduate School on the student's behalf to get the Form 8 revised.

 The Chemistry Department Thesis Approval Form and Thesis Formatting: